Clare E. Connors

-Clare Elizabeth Connors (born May 1974) is an American lawyer who has served as the United States Attorney for the District of Hawaii since 2022.
-She served as the 16th attorney general of Hawaii from January 3, 2019 to December 10, 2021.
+Clare Elizabeth Connors (born May 1974) is an American lawyer who served as the United States Attorney for the District of Hawaii from 2022 to 2025.
+She served as the 16th attorney general of Hawaii from January 3, 2019, to December 10, 2021.
 She was also a former nominee for United States district judge of the United States District Court for the District of Hawaii.

 Early life and education

 Connors was born in New York and raised in Hawaii and graduated from Punahou School.
 She subsequently received a Bachelor of Arts degree, cum laude, in 1996 from Yale College and a Juris Doctor from Harvard Law School in 2002.

 Career

 After graduating from Yale, Conners worked for the New York City Department of Parks and Recreation.
 She began her legal career as a law clerk for Judge David Alan Ezra of the United States District Court for the District of Hawaii, from 2002 to 2003.
 From 2003 to 2004, she served as a trial attorney in the Tax Division of the United States Department of Justice and also served on detail as a special assistant United States attorney in the Eastern District of Virginia.
 From 2004 to 2011, she served as an assistant United States attorney in the Criminal Division of the United States Attorney's Office for the District of Hawaii.
 From 2011 to 2019, she was an attorney at the law firm of Davis Levin Livingston in Honolulu, Hawaii, where her practice focused on civil litigation.